lee2sman/nosebook/log.md

 <a id="december-adventure-2025"></a>

+## 2025-12-04

+I finished the first alpha release of [L5](https://l5lua.org)!
+I'm typing it here first, then will post online and notify friends.
+I've easily put hundreds of hours into getting to this moment.
+I feel like I should rest, but the next steps are to try to spread the word to friends and get some initial use and feedback.
+Then based on that start building out further and getting some contributions.
+I'd like to add lots more tutorials, build out the error system, and refactor and expand the API with any functions I've missed or are incomplete.

+In the afternoon I met with Kit to work on our academic paper.
+Most of the rest of the day beyond cooking has been making sure [L5's code repo](https://github.com/L5lua/L5/) and [documentation site](https://l5lua.org) were complete.
+I finished the reference pages (197 of them) that I wanted to get done, tagged L5 with a 0.1.0 release, added download links.

+My friend Janek liked the little L5 studies project Painterer I made two days ago and asked if it could live on the web.
+Well, yes, it could in p5.js!
+So I made a quick [port of Painterer to p5.js](https://editor.p5js.org/2sman/full/gynGKq8by).
+So far I've ported hundreds of p5.js example sketches to L5 so it was funny for the first time to go in the reverse direction.
+Now it is possible some L5 sketches could be made to run with love.js for web but I don't know if I want to pursue that for now but maybe a script that's a p5.js-to-L5 bash script could be next, lol!

 ## 2025-12-03

 I updated the [p5.js to L5 converter bash script](https://gist.github.com/lee2sman/f84e03ef5e5209a9466d2c0795c2d50a), which is basically a collection of regex expressions with sed.
 I did have help but it still could use some improvement.
 This is what I use as my starter each time I create a new reference page since I'm starting with p5.js's reference and converting what I can.